How To Say No to a Customer [With Examples]

 In this article, we’ll first explain how to politely say no to a client.
 Then we’ll share five examples of when you should do it.

-When you’re planning how to say no professionally, start with these tips to get in the right headspace:
+When you’re planning how to reject a customer request politely, start with these best practices to get in the right headspace:

-1. Take time to understand what the client wants and why
+1. Understand what the client wants and why

-You don’t have to give a response right away.
-In fact, taking time shows the client that you thought about it and didn’t just dismiss them out of hand.
+You don’t have to give a response to the customer right away.
+In fact, taking time shows the client that you thought through solutions and didn’t just dismiss them out of hand.

 Depending on the request, you might realize their question is reasonable or that they actually want something completely different.
 You may in fact be able to provide it.

-2. Offer alternatives that might fit their needs
+2. Offer an alternative that might fit their needs

-If the client’s request is reasonable, but you still can’t say yes, try to offer alternatives.
+If the client’s request is reasonable, but you still can’t say yes, try to offering an alternative solution.

 Even if you can’t offer a perfect solution, they might be open to a compromise.
 You won’t know unless you ask!